-Unit 224 - Legal Spreadsheet Processing
+Unit 324 - Legal Spreadsheet Processing

-Credit Value 3 GLH 27 Assessment requirements specified by a sector or regulatory body: This unit will be assessed by an externally set and locally marked assignment.
-Aim: The aim of this unit is to enable the learner to develop the knowledge and skills to use spreadsheet software to produce meaningful data and handle information effectively within the context of the legal environment.
+Credit Value 3 GLH 30 Assessment requirements specified by a sector or regulatory body: This unit will be assessed by an externally set and locally marked assignment.
+Aim: The aim of this unit is to enable the learner to develop the knowledge and skills to use advanced features of spreadsheet software to manipulate data within the context of the legal environment.
+They will learn how to manage and integrate information effectively to produce meaningful data and reports.

-1. Be able to use spreadsheet software to create, modify and present data for the legal environment
+1. Be able to use advanced spreadsheet software features to manipulate and present data for the legal environment

-- 1.1 create spreadsheet files for use in the legal environment to include a header and/or footer, as instructed - 1.2 enter and edit text and data in cells, rows and columns - 1.3 use enhancements to make the presentation of data clearer - 1.4 enter formulae and calculate data - 1.5 sort data as instructed - 1.6 create and format charts and graphs to clearly represent spreadsheet data - 1.7 name, re-name, save and print spreadsheet files, charts and graphs as instructed
+- 1.1 create legal spreadsheet files with multiple worksheets for use in the legal environment to include a header and/or footer, as instructed - 1.2 enter and edit text and data in cells, rows, columns and ranges - 1.3 use enhancements to make the presentation of data clearer - 1.4 enter and use complex formulae and statistical functions to achieve required outcome - 1.5 insert links between worksheets to automatically update information - 1.6 perform primary and secondary sorts - 1.7 create and format charts and graphs to clearly represent spreadsheet data - 1.8 name, re-name, save and print spreadsheet files, charts and graphs as instructed

-Spreadsheet files for use in the legal environment - Expert witness fees, client fees, income/expenditure for staff, conveyancing fees, fee earners' claims
+Legal spreadsheet files - Expert witness fees, client fees, income/expenditure for staff, conveyancing fees, fee earners' claims

-Edit text - Insert, delete/clear, copy and paste, adjust, merge cells
+Edit text - Insert, delete/clear, copy/move/paste, adjust, hide columns and rows

-Enhancements - Bold, italics, font size, borders and shading, left, right and centre alignment, currency and decimal alignment, wrap text within cells
+Enhancements - Bold, underline, italics, font size, borders and shading, left, right, centre alignment, currency and decimal alignment, comma separator, wrap text within cells, merge cells

-Calculate - Add/SUM; subtract; divide; multiply; average
+Formulae - Add/SUM, subtract, divide, multiply, percentage